avarose444/campus-closet/README.md

 # TO RUN
 To run Campus Closet:
-First, npm install
+First, npm install //
-Then, npm start
+Then, npm start //
-Finally, navigate to the local site
+Finally, navigate to the local site, and sign into the login page with emilysher